sclorg/mariadb-container/README.md

 For more information about contributing, see
 [the Contribution Guidelines](https://github.com/sclorg/welcome/blob/master/contribution.md).
-For more information about concepts used in these docker images, see the [Landing page](https://github.com/sclorg/welcome).
+For more information about concepts used in these podman images, see the [Landing page](https://github.com/sclorg/welcome).